KenVanHoeylandt/Spork-Website/docs/annotations.md

 	}
 }

-@Component
 public class Child
 {
 }
 ```

-The component scope can be customized: `@Component(scope = Component.Scope.SINGLETON)`

-The default scope creates a new instance for each binding.

 You can also inject to a base class or interface as long as you specify the implementation.
 For example: